MicrosoftDocs/learn/learn-pr/azure-devops/deploy-nodejs/includes/5-deploy-nodejs.md

 ### The Build stage

-A `stage` is a part of the pipeline that can be triggered by different mechanisms and can run independently.
+A `stage` is a part of the pipeline that different mechanisms can trigger and can run independently.
 For example, you might have a stage that builds the application, another stage that deploys it to a preproduction environment, and a final stage that deploys the application to the production.

 This pipeline is divided into two stages: `Build` and `Deploy`.
 The `Build` stage configures and performs the build tasks, which include publishing the build artifact, as a *.zip* file, to artifact storage.